Hybrid Iron.io – On-Premise Job Processing with the Help of the Cloud

-One of our main goals for the Iron.io platform is run anywhere.
+One of our main goals for the Iron.io platform is to run anywhere.
 This means we enable customers to use our services on any cloud, public or private.
-With Hybrid Iron.io, we’re making it drop dead simple to get the benefits of the public cloud, with the security and control of a private cloud.
+With Hybrid Iron.io, we're making it drop-dead simple to get the benefits of the public cloud, with the security and control of a private cloud.

 It’s not all bad though.
 On the plus side, you have full control of things.
 You choose and own the hardware it runs on, you choose where it runs, you can fix things as quickly (or as slowly) as you want, you don’t depend on a third party to run a critical part of your system, and you control the security of your data.
 In fact, this choice and control is really the only reason you’d ever bother with all the costs, time, and headaches involved with running something yourself.

 But, what if you could have the best of both worlds?
 A product that has all the benefits of a managed cloud service with the control and security of an on-premise product.
 I’m happy to say that is now available with Hybrid Iron.io.

 Speak to us to find how you can achieve cloud elasticity with a serverless messaging queue and background task solution with free handheld support.

 With Hybrid Iron.io, the API and all the complexity of our job processing system lives in the cloud, while the actual execution of the workloads is on-premise, behind your firewall, on your hardware (or in your own VPC).
 The only thing you need to run on your systems is our runner container; no databases to install and maintain, no API servers, or anything else.
 The runner container talks to the Iron.io API, asking for jobs, executing them, and dealing with all the things that can happen while running.